avodonosov/browsable-colorize/README.md

 This library defines new coloring type `:common-lisp-browsable` for the colorize library.
-This coloring type is inherited from the original `:common-lisp type`, only enhances it with linking symbols to their source code definitions at github.
+This coloring type is inherited from the original `:common-lisp` type, only enhances it with linking symbols to their source code definitions at github.
 Usage of this coloring type requires wrapping of colorize invocations into the `browsable-colorize:with-browsable-context` macro.
 Of course,